 - Acid reflux

 Body pain is one of the most common side effects of cerebral palsy.
-Muscles spasms, involuntary muscle movement, abnormal posture, and spasticity are among a few of the reasons that pain is so prevalent.
+Muscle spasms, involuntary muscle movement, abnormal posture, and spasticity are among a few of the reasons that pain is so prevalent.

 Pain can hinder anyone from getting rest, but more so for people with cerebral palsy, who may not be able to maneuver themselves properly to alleviate muscle and body pain.
-In a study conducted by Breau and Camfield, results indicated that kids who suffered from pain also had more overall sleep issues, night wakings, parasomnias, sleep-disordered breathing, and a shorter sleep duration.
+In a study conducted by Breau and Camfield, results indicated that kids who suffered from pain also had more overall sleep issues, night wakings, parasomnias, sleep-disordered breathing, and shorter sleep duration.

-I find that unless I am extremely relaxed, I can’t get comfy in bed because my back and shoulder muscles feel tense.
+“I find that unless I am extremely relaxed, I can’t get comfy in bed because my back and shoulder muscles feel tense.
 It sometimes takes me 20 minutes between lights out (usually 10:30 p.m.
 M-F) until I drift off to Dreamland.
 And turning from one side to another is not easy, either.
 If I’m only half-asleep, turning over hurts, and I wake up.”

-Skin ulcers are often painful and if left untreated, they can become life-threatening.
+Skin ulcers are often painful, and if left untreated, they can become life-threatening.

 Noise is a major risk factor that influences the quality of sleep children with CP will have, as a number of kids have noise sensitivities.
-Noises that others make in the home, such as running a dishwasher, conversations, vacuuming, etc., can be detrimental to kids with cerebral palsy who have sensitive ears.
+Noises that others make in the home, such as running a dishwasher, conversations, or vacuuming, can be detrimental to kids with cerebral palsy who have sensitive ears.

-Children with cerebral palsy who’re affected by sounds while trying to sleep are at risk of developing other physical and emotional health problems, due to constant lack of sleep.
+Children with cerebral palsy who’re affected by sounds while trying to sleep are at risk of developing other physical and emotional health problems due to constant lack of sleep.

 Seizures are another common associated symptom of cerebral palsy.
 Some kids with cerebral palsy and seizures have no problems sleeping through the night, whereas others have “triggers” that can set off seizures, such as lack of sleep.

 Facts to Remember and Initial Treatment Options

-- Sleep issues are common in children without cerebral palsy, but much more common in children with the disorder.
+- Sleep issues are common in children without cerebral palsy but much more common in children with the disorder.

-- Other medications, such as sedatives and hypnotics, are available for children with sleep issues; however further research trials are needed to assess their efficacy and safety.
+- Other medications, such as sedatives and hypnotics, are available for children with sleep issues; however, further research trials are needed to assess their efficacy and safety.